taowen/vite-howto/README.md

 * Build deployable bundle for production

 Vite provides a wide range of modularization choices, with optimal user experience and developer experience.
-End user will not see the page load longer, because you have modularized the code.
+End user will not see the page load slower, because you have modularized the code.
-Developer will not suffer from long build waiting, becuase you have modularized the code.
+Developer will not suffer from longer build time, becuase you have modularized the code.

 ## You can play with these working demos

 Download and install https://pnpm.io/

-Run `pnpm install` at root to install for the first time.
+Run `pnpm install` to install dependencies.

 In each package, run `pnpm dev` to start dev server, run `pnpm build && pnpm preview` to start production server.